 Here you can find our 43 Best Rooftop Bars in New York.

-Electric Zoo Music FestivalOther Events in ManhattanAdd to myNY added
+Electric Zoo Music FestivalOther Events in Upper West SideAdd to myNY added

 Take in the maritime atmosphere at Grand BanksSea Food Restaurant in TribecaOur HighlightAdd to myNY added

 New York is surrounded by water, giving it plenty of waterfronts to enjoy breathtaking views.
-You should absolutely take advantage of NYC’s waterfront in the summer!
+You should absolutely take advantage of NYC’s waterfront during Labor Day Weekend!
 Whether you’re walking along Hudson River Park or want to grab a meal, it’s an absolute must-do in NYC in September.
 Our favorite summer location is Grand Banks because of its maritime atmosphere and super delicious food!
 If you decide to go to Grand Banks, try to get there a little before the golden hour.

 This is my favorite spot in New York City!